A Formal Theory of Survey Experiment Generalizability: Attention and Salience: Limited Attention and Survey Experiment Generalizability

+The formal model and Proposition \ref{thm:ampbias} illustrate the mechanism through which limited attention distorts the magnitude of experimental causal effects.
+We now turn to empirical evidence.
+Our goal is not to “prove” the model—no formal model can be proven in that sense.
+The value of the model here lies in its ability to clarify and organize an empirically relevant phenomenon.

+One implication of Proposition \ref{thm:ampbias} is that amplification bias should decline as more attributes are included in the consideration set.
+Of course, neither the true consideration set nor the real-world causal effect is directly observable.
+What researchers can manipulate, however, is the set of attributes presented in the survey experiment.
+When respondents attend to the experimental task, their attention is likely to be concentrated primarily on the attributes explicitly provided by the researcher.
+This is particularly true for conjoint experiments compared to other types of survey experiments.
+We therefore focus primarily on conjoint experiments.
+We argue that the attributes included in the experiment largely determine, or at least dominate, the active consideration set.

-To empirically test our hypotheses, we utilize a dataset comprising 67 candidate choice conjoint and vignette experiments aggregated by \citet{schwarz2022have}.
-These experiments share two core characteristics: (1) a gender attribute is randomly assigned across all experiments, and (2) the outcome variable is binary, or can be transformed into a binary choice for the candidate.
-This design allows us to isolate and analyze the average causal effect of the gender attribute.
-Additionally, we gathered data on the number of non-gender attributes presented in each experiment, noting that the minimum number of attributes provided in some experiments was as low as two.
+To examine this implication, we first study the 67 candidate-choice conjoint and vignette experiments compiled by \citet{schwarz2022have}.
+In these experiments, a gender attribute is randomly assigned, and the outcome measures are comparable or can be consistently recoded across studies.
+This common structure allows us to isolate and compare the average causal effect of the gender attribute across studies.
+In addition, we collected information on the number of non-gender attributes presented in each experiment.
+Notably, in some studies, the number of attributes provided is as small as two.